otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Concatenate all the Prekey Messages.
 Assign `N` as the number of Prekey Messages.
-1. Concatenate the Client Profile, if they need to be published.
+1. Concatenate the Client Profile, if it needs to be published.
 1. Concatenate all Prekey Profiles, if they need to be published.
 Assign `J` as the number of Prekey Profiles.
 If they are none, assign '00' to `J`.
 1. Calculate the `Prekey MAC`: